Showing posts with label Personal Reflection. Show all posts

 Release Inner Blocks to Love, Happiness and Success

-There is a song that I love by the Mexican artist, Julieta Venegas, because she walks away from something (a sour relationship) that she might deserve, but doesn't want.
+There is a song that I love by the Mexican artist, Julieta Venegas, because she walks away from something (a relationship) that she might deserve, but doesn't want.

 It got me thinking about whether we get what we deserve - or what we reach for.
 And in many cases, what we tolerate.
 That's in terms of creating the life you want to experience.
 We need to think bigger.